verbiscms/verbis/docs/api/api.md

 ### Updating a Post

-To update a post, an ID paramater is passed after the `/posts` URL, the body is exactly tje sa,e as the `POST` route.
+To update a post, an ID parameter is passed after the `/posts` URL, the body is exactly the same as the `POST` route.
+If no post is found with the given ID a response of 400 will be returned.

 👉 `PUT` to `/posts/1`